All Episodes

 So what Republicans need to do is go out and be like Democrats do, they give the same talking points.

-Republicans need to get out there and say Democrats are calling black people dumb and stupid because they don't have sense enough to get an ID to vote.
+Republicans need to get out there and say, Democrats are calling black people dumb and stupid because they don't have sense enough to get an ID to vote.

 That's what they mean about voter suppression.

-Well, that's what Kamala Harris, too, was suggesting about rural voters as well.
+Well, that's what Kamala Harris too was suggesting about rural voters as well.

-And they were out with a study of the 2012 election, concluding that black voter turnout that that rate exceeded the white turnout rate for the first time.
+of the 2012 election concluding that black voter turnout at that rate exceeded the white turnout rate for the first time.

-And it was almost certainly true that African American turnout was higher than usual, uh, but it was also true in 2008.
+And it was almost certainly true that African-American turnout was higher than usual.

-And they found that African American voters were 13% of the electorate, even though they make up only 12% of the population.
+And they found that African-American voters were 13% of the electorate, even though they make up only 12% of the population.

-Which w uh white voters represented 72% of the electorate and outperforming their 71.1% share in the population, but not to the same degree they have in past elections.
+That's what they said, which white voters represented 72% of the electorate and outperforming their 71.1% share in the population, but not to the same degree they have in past elections.

-I would say that their argument falls flat based on the numbers of the AP, and based on the Washington Post, I'll fact check themselves for them.
+I would say that their argument falls flat based on the numbers of the AP and based on the Washington Post.

 Yeah, and I agree with you.

-Racist sexist, misogynist, homophobic, xenophobic, islamophobic, transphobic now, dirty air, dirty water, kill grandma and grandpa, throw them over a cliff.
+Racist, sexist, misogynist, homophobic, xenophobic, Islamophobic, transphobic now, dirty air, dirty water, kill grandma and grandpa, throw them over a cliff.

 It's the same crap they throw out.

-Uh uh, no, I I believe we're all created by the same God.
+No, I believe we're all created by the same God.

 You know, you judge people by the content of their character.

-That's who I am, that's how I was raised, period.
+That's how I was raised.

-End of sentence.
+Period, end of sentence.

-And I believe in natural rights, and God made all of us.
+And I believe in natural rights and God made all of us.

-And and this is, you know, but when you look in these blue states and these blue cities, and and this democratic party that has had a monopoly of minority voters for so long.
+And this is, you know, but when you look in these blue states and these blue cities and this Democratic Party that has had a monopoly of minority voters for so long, how have the Democrats done for minorities in this country?

-How's law and order and safety and security in minority neighborhoods and in many of these blue cities and blue states run by Democrats for decades?
+How's law and order and safety and security in minority neighborhoods in many of these blue cities and blue states run by Democrats for decades?

 The proof is in the pudding.